Cold Laser Therapy for Pain Management

-Class 1 and class 2 lasers are the safest and lowest cost so they are best for home use.
+Class 1 and class 2 lasers are the safest and lowest cost therefore the best for home use.
 Class 3 and 4 lasers require a recommendation letter from a licensed health care professional for home use.
-Some manufacturers like Chattanooga will not sell systems for home use.
+Some manufacturers, like Chattanooga, will not sell systems for home use.
 Because Class 3 and 4 lasers are so expensive, many doctors also use class 1 and 2 lasers in their office.
-In general, higher power laser have shorter treatment times or higher dosages, so the biggest advantage of class 4 lasers is the ability to treat patients faster or give them a higher dosage for faster results.
-For home use, a class 1, 2 or 3 laser can be best since it is not being used all day, they are safer, and the payback period (ROI) is better that it would be if you buy more laser than you need.
+In general, higher power lasers have shorter treatment times or higher dosages, so the biggest advantage of class 4 lasers is the ability to treat patients faster.
+For home use, a class 1, 2 or 3 laser can be best since it is not being used all day, they are safer, and the payback period (ROI) is better than it would be if you buy more laser than you need.
 If you are treating multiple chronic problems (with a typical treatment time of 10 minutes per area) or you have a very high pain level, then a class 4 home laser can be the best option.

 You can see a table of most of the popular cold laser currently on the market in our guide to cold lasers.